 3. How will my routine change?

 Clinical trials usually have set schedules when it comes to administering medications, follow-up tests, and monitoring.
-You’ll likely need to rearrange your regular routine to ensure that you’re on time and have enough time for everything that’s required.
+You’ll likely need to rearrange your usual routine to ensure that you’re on time and have enough time for everything that’s required.

 RELATED: Answering Common Questions About Cancer Clinical Trials

-4. Will there be side effects?
+4. Will there be side effects of a clinical trial?

 This can be a tricky one depending on the phase of the clinical trial and the medication that’s being used.
 It’s possible that the researchers might not have a list of all the possible side effects.
 However, there should be a procedure in place for you to report any changes in your health.